-Execute custom JavaScript or TypeScript code in isolation during your test flow.
+Execute custom JavaScript or TypeScript code during your test flow.

 'execute javascript' interaction option in a test step, 05/2025